Philadelphia Prenuptial and Postnuptial Agreement Attorney

 - One of the parties is significantly wealthier than the other, and they want to protect some or all of their wealth in the event that the two should ever divorce.

-- If one or both of the parties owns a business or they are involved in a family business and wants to protect the business, and subsequently the other family members that are involved in that business from potential future spousal claims.
+- If one or both of the parties own a business or they are involved in a family business and wants to protect the business, and subsequently, the other family members that are involved in that business from potential future spousal claims.

-- One or both of the parties has a child or children from a prior marriage or relationship and they wish to pass certain property to such children upon their death.
+- One or both of the parties have a child or children from a prior marriage or relationship and they wish to pass certain property to such children upon their death.

 If a couple is married and they do not have a prenuptial agreement, then they if they divorce Pennsylvania state laws will govern how their property that was acquired during the marriage will be divided.